coder/docs/workspaces/preferences.md

 ## Auto-start

-Auto-start allows you to set the time when Coder automatically starts and builds your workspaces.
+Auto-start allows you to set:

+- The time when Coder automatically starts and builds your workspaces.
+- Your preferred timezone.

 See [auto-start](autostart.md) for more information.